Applicant Guide: Consideration of study protocols by HSE

 Introduction & Background

-In light of the work involved in assessing such requests, and the detailed discussion that often takes place between CRD specialists and the applicant, it is considered appropriate to recover the costs associated with this work through the charging of a fee proportionate to the work involved.
+In light of the work involved in assessing such requests, and the detailed discussion that often takes place between HSE specialist assessors and the applicant, it is considered appropriate to recover the costs associated with this work through the charging of a fee proportionate to the work involved.

 What Information should I submit?

-- A covering letter clearly laying out the context of the proposed trial and its objectives including any specific data requirements it is designed to address.
-The covering letter should also detail all relevant information (eg GAP or conditions of application that you are seeking to support), clearly specify the questions you would like to be answered and clarify who is applying and the address for invoicing.
+- A covering letter clearly setting out the context of the proposed trial and its objectives including any specific data requirements it is designed to address.
+The covering letter should also detail all relevant information (for example GAP or conditions of use that you are seeking to support), clearly specify the questions you would like to be answered and clarify who is applying and the address for invoicing.

 - The draft trials protocol.